michaelhoehn/cmplx/Threejs/fxhash_Threejs_boilerplate/Entrophy/readme.md

 ```
 ### Thank you to Bruno Simon at Threejs Journey for compiling basic threejs functionality
 ### All fxhash functionality was added by Michael Hoehn (cmplx)

+#### Development Todo
+Column placement should be responsive to the slab size
+Camera target is buggy and should be fixed prior to publication
+ColumnX + Y tests - nested for loops